aleshaleksey/fansys23/monsters-npcs/beasts-and-plants.md

 |Loot|||A single sheep can provide up to 40lb of meat, 1 fleece and 10lb of bones|

 A sheep is a domestic quadrupedal hoofed ruminant that stands about 3-4 feet tall that typically has a thick fleece.
 It was domesticated for its meat, fleece and milk and has a strong herd mentality.
-Optional: For __capybara__ replace the cold resistance with a 30ft swim speed, and the "climb" skill with the "swim" skill.
+- Optional: For __capybara__ replace the cold resistance with a 30ft swim speed, and the "climb" skill with the "swim" skill.
+- Optional: For __goat__ replace the cold resistance with a 20ft climb speed.

 ___
 ### Swarm of Bees